KrekoG/vanillaplus/README.md

 #### Summoning doesn't always work?!

 Summoning spells have been limited to avoid people abusing them.
-Now to summon someone, the summoner needs to be within the 10 level range of the person that is being summoned.
+Now to summon someone of a higher level, the summoner needs to be at most 10 levels lower than the person being summoned.
 A lvl 30 player will be able to summon a lvl 40, but not a lvl 41 player.

 #### Meeting stones

 Meeting Stones, also known as Summoning Stones now require 4 players to be present to be able to summon someone.
 The first player's level is used for the level restriction calculation, the level of the helpers doesn't matter.

+#### Dangerous heights

+There is an increased fall damage on the server.

+There is also a phenomena, where suddenly out of nowhere you suffer a massive fall damage, which sometimes kills you.
+This is a bug and there is not much you can do to avoid it, other than avoiding the places where this happened.
+Think of it like your character just fall.
+This is one of the reasons, why you can't loose the Ironman Challenge to fall damage.

 ### Making suggestions